openSUSE/dietrich/FIXME.md

   "../../shared/intro/c-intro.xml", comes out with empty linkend -> hard to fix properly correctly, especially if we are thinking about shipping only part of the docs.
 Maybe I can generate a citetitle?
-* duplicate IDs still persist somehow (lots of errors caught in the neededstuff file)
 * @CONREF:start/@CONREF:end search behavior is/should be wrong for cases
   involving the second+ conref of multiple conrefs nested into another; i.e.: conref:1/[conref/2, conref/3, conref/4] -> conref/3 and conref/4 would use